BUEC500C1/video-chijunyou/Readme.md

 or

-import word2vid from hw4
+Import word2vid from hw4
-and use word@vid(keyword)
+and use word2vid(keyword)

 #result
+I tested on my own computer and for test case in pytest file, I gave the videos in the file I uploaded.
+However, When I tested on github, the ffmpeg file cannot be installed due to the authority problems.
+This is the test result and videos are in project forder.
 ![Image text](https://raw.githubusercontent.com/BUEC500C1/twitter-summarizer-rest-service-chijunyou/master/result.png)